 History of Phototropism

-To discover the theory of Phototropism in plants, there were many scientists who had contributed by introducing different experiments, approaches and opinions that have led to the discovery of the mechanism Phototropism.
+Many scientists contributed to introduce different experiments, approaches, and opinions that have led to the discovery of the phototropism mechanism.

 Mechanism of Phototropism in Plants

-The phototropism works on the principle of the “Light Reaction”.
-In phototropism, a light of around 450nm is caught by a photoreceptor, present in the plant will trigger a response.
-Blue light photoreceptor protein forms a complex, which refers to as “Phototropins”.
+The phototropism works on the principle of the light reaction.
+In phototropism, the photoreceptors in plants accept a light wavelength of around 450 nm and trigger a response.
+Blue light photoreceptor protein forms a complex, called phototropins.
 In the presence of light, auxin moves to the darker side of the stem.

-Auxin releases hydrogen ions in the plant cell of the darker portion of the stem, which leads to a decrease in the pH of the cell.
-The decrease in pH activates the release of an enzyme known as “Expansins”.
-The enzyme expansins will cause swelling in the cell and finally results in the bending of the plant towards the light.
+Auxin releases hydrogen ions in the plant cell and shifts towards the darker portion of the stem, leading to a decrease in the plant cell’s pH.
+The decrease in pH activates the release of an enzyme (expansins).
+The enzyme expansins will cause swelling in the cell and finally result in the plant’s bending towards the light.

 Types of Phototropism

 There are two types of phototropism that occurs in the plant, namely positive and negative phototropism.